Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 Khaidari/Drepano 3/10 is a very well sheltered anchorage off a small working village serving local fish farms.
 Good tavernas.

-Ermioni, 6/10, is a pretty town on the mainland, with a small harbor quay at the north of the town, and an alternative (more exposed) quay to the south.
+Ermioni, 6/10, is a pretty town on the mainland, with a small harbour quay at the north of the town, and an alternative (more exposed) quay to the south.
 Marina under construction 2013.

 Hydra A lovely old town (9/10) busy with visitors.
 Grossly overcrowded harbour from 15:00 to 10:00 each night in peak season, yachts moored end on with their own anchors up to three deep at times, and anchor knitting chaos at departure time next day.
 For a day visit, just drop in from a nearby haven from 11:00 to 14:00.
 For night life, anchor in Molos (quiet and sheltered) or Mandraki (walkable) and arrange water taxi from either if the water bus isn't running.

 Enclosed, well sheltered, and close to the many marinas around Athens, the Saronic Gulf offers easy sailing with excellent yacht support.
 Throughout this area, harbours and anchorages are closely spaced, all reachable within a short sail.
-Many circular routes are possible.
-With frequent year round fIights to Athens airport from most countries, the area is popular for wintering, and very busy with charter vessels.
+Many circular routes are possible; see this link.
+With frequent year round fIights to Athens airport from most countries, the area is popular for wintering and very busy with charter vessels.
 Quaysides are crowded at weekends and in peak season.
 One week is sufficient to touch the highlights.
 With two weeks the less crowded Argolic Gulf and Eastern Peloponnese coastlines can be included.

 Poros 8/10, A very pretty small town perched on an old volcanic plug, crowded, busy with passing ferries and tourists.
 To avoid the tourist crowds, climb up to the clock tower on top, where nearby you'll find a couple of good value tavernas set in a shady square.
 Lots of sheltered anchorages in the lagoon between the island and the mainland add to the charm of the area, and there is good yacht support available.
 7 Moorings available on the Galatas side of the channel for longer stays, 2 weeks or more, just opposite Poros - email Bob (not always available!) to book them.
 Regular fast ferries to Athens/Piraeus.
 Noisy bars at night at the east end of the quay.
 Pontoons on the west quay.
 Snags - rather a lot of ferry wash on all the quays, so moor well clear of the hard stuff.